bovarysme/memories/README.md

 ./memories -source <path to the encrypted chat db> -oid <your MID> -tid <your chat partner's MID>
 ```

-Recover the key of an encrypted chat database and decrypt it (may take up to a
+Recover the key of an encrypted chat database and decrypt it:
-couple of hours):
 ```
 ./memories -bruteforce -source <path to the encrypted chat db>
 ```